RvuvuzelaM/self-attention-ppo-pytorch/README.md

 ## Troubleshooting

 * (Ubuntu) During installation of `tensorboard` I encountered an error that required from me to install `python3-dev` package.

-### TODO:

-- Benchmark for other games and other algos